Ting0917/BScPRJ/ai_training/tree2tree/README.md

 The environment of this project is managed by python virtual machine with pip.
-Required Python packages and version info are written in the 'requirement.txt' file.To build the same environment as me, do the following:
+Required Python packages and version info are written in the 'requirement.txt' file.To build the  environment:

 ```bash
 cd tree2tree